-As a result of many anti-bullying projects Year 5 children prompted, organised and now run an 'Anti-Bullying Club.'
+Previously, as a result of many anti-bullying projects Year 5 children prompted, organised and did run an 'Anti-Bullying Club.'
 There are numerous children in KS2 who are named and available to 'comfort people and make them happy.'
-This group is known as the play pals.
-They follow the school's behaviour policy of being active listeners and restoring justice asking all the children involved for solutions.
-There are allocated members on duty every lunchtime.
-This group also take time to read from the Bible and discuss how the morals link to our playground culture.
+This group was known as the play pals.
+These children follow the school's behaviour policy of being active listeners and restoring justice asking all the children involved for solutions.
+There were allocated members on duty every lunchtime.
+This group also took time to read from the Bible and discuss how the morals link to our playground culture.

 Each child created a heart to put together and share the message that we have ‘A Heart that sees’ In class we discussed and promised to do all they can to help prevent bullying, to be a good friend and to help people if they are being bullied.

 To be updated by our 'puzzle pieces project' in November 2020.

 Feedback of our policies and procedures are always welcomed.

 For additional information and advice on bullying visit any of the sites below:

 Talk to a trusted adult.
 This could be a parent, teacher, family member or family friend.
 DON'T keep it to yourself.